wdi-sg/project-1/README.md

 ### `endGameSequence(hasPlayerWon)`

-This loads victory sequence if player has won or the defeat sequence if player has lost
+This loads victory sequence if player has won or the defeat sequence if player has lost.

 ### `restartSequence(chosenColorSchemeIndex = 0, chosenCanvasLengthIndex = 1, chosenDifficulty = 1)`

-This creates a splash sequence which "animates" the canvas upon page load or game restart and then restarts the game.
+This creates a splash sequence which "animates" the canvas upon page load or restart.
+Then it proceeds to restart the game.
+When the game is loaded for the first time, default values stipulated in the parameters will be used.

 ### `restartGame(chosenColorSchemeIndex, chosenCanvasLengthIndex, chosenDifficulty)`

-This initializes or reinitializes the game according to the passed in arguments.
+This initializes or reinitializes the game according to the arguments passed.

 ### `awaitingPlayerInput()`